carroll school of management

 While the preceding remarks capture a range of possibilities, even greater possibilities await a student possessed of advanced placement, transfer, or international baccalaureate credit.
 Such students should consult carefully with the Associate Dean and their faculty orientation advisor in crafting a plan of study for first year.

-Note: All courses 3 credits
+Note: All courses are 3 credits

 - PRTO1000 Portico (freshman, fall)

-- OPER1135 Business Statistics (freshman year)
+- OPER1135 Business Statistics (freshman)